gopro/labs/docs/control/extensions/README.md

 - **OLTC=x** - frame offset to LTC, enabling calibration you are seeing any offset.
 - **RLTC=1** - to enable LTC timecode reading from line-in audio.
 MISC/GPS-yy-mm-dd.gpmf file.
 GPSL=1 logs everything, GPSL=x will only log movement great than x meter from the last stored location.
-- **STOP=x** - Stop Motion where is x the number for frame to store per shutter press.
-Works great with the remote.
+- **STOP=x** - A Stop Motion extension where is x the number for frames to store per shutter press.
+This modify timelapse video.
+It is recommend to make a stop motion preset with this command ```mT$PRES="0,STOP"mTr5Xp4``` Works great with the remote.
 Mode button ends capture.
 - **ONIO=x** - Onion percentage used for Stop Motion where is x the precentage of transparency of the onion skin.
 - **PRES=x,name** - Added creating, naming and sharing presets where x 0-18 for icon selection (-1 for delete), and 'name' is your named preset. e.g, QR Command **oMPRES="14,Scuba"**